HB 2102

 This bill amends the statutory structure of zoning regulation in the state as it relates to non-utility wholesale electric power generators, such as wind and solar installations.
 It declares that these power generation facilities are "permitted uses" in any zoning district.

-Sponsors: Wayne Clark, Paul Espinosa, Jason Barrett
+Sponsors: Wayne Clark, Paul Espinosa

 CWV Position: Opposes